 According to Monte McNaughton, the Minister of Labour, Training, and Skills Development, the goal of the increase is to keep workers safe while also supporting business owners and allowing them to remain open during this challenging time.

-Contact Milosevic Fiske LLP in Toronto for Experienced Regulatory Defence
+Contact Milosevic & Associates in Toronto for Experienced Regulatory Defence

-If you are facing regulatory charges and require representation before a tribunal, or other administrative body, or in court, contact the litigation lawyers at Milosevic Fiske LLP in Toronto.
+If you are facing regulatory charges and require representation before a tribunal, or other administrative body, or in court, contact the litigation lawyers at Milosevic & Associates in Toronto.
 We provide exceptional representation for business owners and employers in highly complex litigation and administrative disputes.
 To discuss how we can help, contact us online or by phone at 416-916-1387.